SomeWeekendReading/someweekendreading.github.io/quotes.md

 ## [Your Humble Weekend Editor](mailto:SomeWeekendReadingEditor@gmail.com "Email the Weekend Editor")

 - "Conversation is when you and I revise our mutual understanding of the world.
 (Assuming you're not a fundamentalist, so we _have_ a mutual understanding of the world to begin with&hellip;)"
-- "Freedom is the mastery of form."
+- "Freedom is the mastery of form: you have to play scales before you can play jazz."
 - "&lsquo;This sentence is true&rsquo; &ndash; why wasn't [Epimenides](https://en.wikipedia.org/wiki/Epimenides_paradox) as outraged by this as the other one?"
 - "Serendipity is wherever you find it."
-- "You can't plan serendipity -- give _chance_ a chance!"
+- "You can't plan serendipity &ndash; give _chance_ a chance!"
 - "I once tried a meta-search engine, but all it gave me was serendipity."
 - "Don't tell me I didn't tell you I wasn't going to tell you I told you so!"
 - "Never give a predator a second bite."
 - "Are you going to break the rules, or are the rules going to break you?"
-- "People are so intent on bashing each others brains out with authoritative quotes from impressively ancient tomes that they often forget to read those lovely old books to find out what's actually in them."
+- "People are so intent on bashing each others brains out with authoritative quotes from impressively ancient tomes that they often forget to _read_ those lovely old books to find out what's actually in them."
 - "If you're always at your best, then your range is too narrow."
 - "Learn to love good, then live as you please."
 (Possibly inspired by Augustine's homily on John, above?)
 - "Doubt is what keeps you from believing stupid stuff; fear is what keeps you from _doing_ stupid stuff."